HUF(Hindu Undivided Family) - Guide on How to Reduce Tax Liability

 |

-An HUF allows families to pool their assets and be taxed separately from its members, offering several tax benefits under the Income Tax Act, 1961.
+An HUF allows families to pool their assets and be taxed separately from its members.
+By forming a Hindu Undivided Family (HUF), you can significantly optimize your tax liability within the legal framework.
+This structure allows families to access an additional PAN and claim separate deductions, effectively reducing overall tax outgo.
 In this article, we’ll discuss how creating an HUF can help you reduce your tax liability.

 What is a HUF?

-• A Hindu Undivided Family (HUF) is taxed separately from its members.
+• A Hindu Undivided Family (HUF) is a separate legal entity and taxed separately from its members.

 • HUF has its own PAN and files tax returns independent of its members.